 Some schools offer entry for all students.

-If your child is not selected or the school does not offer enrolment, please contact me and I will explain how you can still enrol your child.
+If your child is not selected or the school does not offer enrolment, please contact us and we will explain how you can still enroll your child.

 Do not choose the shortest one because it is short.
 These tend to be more technically difficult.

 We have a poem selection service which you can find here if you want to find the best match for your child's personality/voice.

 Yes.
 See above.